mccshark/OpenShiftAzure/Labs.md

 ## Internactive Learning Portal
 [labs](learn.openshift.com)
+Our Interactive Learning Scenarios provide you with a pre-configured OpenShift instance, accessible from your browser without any downloads or configuration.
+Use it to experiment, learn OpenShift and see how we can help solve real-world problems.

 **Foundations of OpenShift**
 * Getting Started with OpenShift for Developers
 * Logging in to an OpenShift Cluster